konsumer/elemental-device/devices/stompy/README.md

 This is my first device/emualtor description for elemental-device.
 It's based on ideas from [pipurr](https://github.com/konsumer/pipurr).

 Think of it as a stomp-box and synth hardware platform, in one.
+You can hook up a midi keyboard, and operate it that way, or use it as more of an effect pedal.

 ## hardware